Miriam Margolyes: Political views

-Margolyes' political activism started at university.
+Margolyes's political activism started at university.
 "I came from a very middle-class Jewish background, always Tory-voting", she later said.
-However, in the 1970s, she joined the Workers Revolutionary Party with other actors and Equity members including Vanessa Redgrave, Frances de la Tour, and Tom Kempinski.
+However, in the 1970s, she joined the Workers Revolutionary Party with other actors and Equity members, including Vanessa Redgrave, Frances de la Tour, and Tom Kempinski.

 Margolyes is a member of the Labour Party and is registered to vote in Vauxhall.
 In August 2015, she was a signatory to a letter criticising The Jewish Chronicles reporting of Labour leader Jeremy Corbyn's alleged associations with antisemites.
 In November 2019, she endorsed the Labour Party in the UK general election because of their policies on the National Health Service.
 Later in the month, along with other public figures, she signed a letter supporting Corbyn and describing him as a "beacon of hope in the struggle against emergent far-right nationalism, xenophobia, and racism in much of the democratic world".

 Margolyes was very critical of the British Government's handling of the coronavirus pandemic.
 She considered it "a public scandal" and "a disgrace".
 With the Prime Minister hospitalised suffering from COVID-19, Margolyes said "I had difficulty not wanting Boris Johnson to die."

 In her 2020 ABC series Almost Australian, Margoyles interviewed the Sistergirls of the Tiwi Islands, a transgender group of indigenous Australians.
 Margoyles can be seen telling the group "to be a woman you're gonna have to get rid of all that stuff [referring to facial hair] but I get whiskers on my chin and I have to pluck them out with tweezers because that's what women do," before being told by one of the indigenous members "you know, in our culture we respect that person regardless of the look.
 We don't look on the outside, it's the inside that you have to change."
 Margolyes responded "I apologise, now I understand."